Deer Crop Damage Permit Program

 Deer Damage Permits

 Deer damage permits are valid from January 1 through October 31 for the year in which they are issued.
 During November and December, landowners should use the regulated deer hunting seasons (Archery, Shotgun/Rifle, Muzzleloader, and/or Free Landowner) to address deer problems.
-An application for deer damage permits may be obtained by calling the Wildlife Division at 860-424-3011.
-Applications must be requested annually (beginning in November) and will be mailed or given only to the landowner or primary lessee.
+An application for deer damage permits may be obtained by calling the Wildlife Division at 860-418-5921.
+Applications must be requested annually (beginning in November) and will be emailed or given only to the landowner or primary lessee.

 - Under Connecticut General Statutes Section 26-82, a landowner or primary lessee of land may submit an application to the Connecticut DEEP indicating a minimum annual gross income of $2,500.00 from the commercial cultivated production of grain, forage, fruit, vegetables, flowers, ornamental plants or Christmas trees and an actual or potential loss of this income as a result of severe damage caused by deer.
 The application must be notarized.
-An inspection by DEEP personnel will be required to verify damage and commercial status and to determine if safety factors dictate weapon and hunting area restrictions.
+An inspection by DEEP personnel may be conducted to verify damage and commercial status and to determine if safety factors dictate weapon and hunting area restrictions.

 - Permits may be issued to no more than 3 persons, which may include the landowner, primary lessee, or spouse, lineal descendant or the designated agent of such landowner or lessee.
-No more than 6 permits will be issued at any one time.
-Each permit comes with 2 tags; at least one of the 2 deer taken under each permit must be antlerless.
+Each permit comes with 4 tags (2 antlerless and 2 either-sex).
+However, for every two antlered deer that are harvested and reported, you must harvest and report at least two antlerless deer before harvesting additional antlered deer.